Advanced Methods of Data Science in Biomedical Research

 Three-Part Webinar Series

-REGISTRATION: The registration fee is $65 per webinar or $130 for the entire three-part series.
+Purchase for access: The access fee is $65 per webinar or $130 for the entire three-part series.
 Additionally, a limited number of registration waivers will also be available thanks to the generosity of our sponsors.

 Please contact the Friends of NLM for purchasing institutional viewing registration (Ann Hill: email@example.com).

-Following registration, links to view your chosen webinar(s) will be sent to you via email before each event.
+Following purchase, links to view your chosen webinar(s) will be sent to you via email.

 About this webinar series